shidcord/shidcord/README.md

 ## Disclaimers and Bugs
-  All dependencies for this program: python3, pip3, wget(for linux), a browser based on Chrome or Firefox, sudo(for linux) This still needs an encryption algorithim, that is being worked on.
+  All dependencies for this program: python3, pip3, a browser based on Chrome or Firefox, sudo(for linux) This still needs an encryption algorithim, that is being worked on.
   The real functionality of this program is still being worked on.
 If you are a brave soul, the program is up to uncomment and change values.
   If you would like to support development, JOIN THE [DISCORD SERVER](https://discord.gg/YZW6tZBJ2k)